Learn and understand in detail the journey your customers will go through when joining your event and how they will interact with Brella.

 Include in the invite email the two steps when joining the event in Brella.
 First, the attendee will have to create an account, then create an event profile.

-👉 After the registration is done, the attendees will land on the event homepage.
+👉 After the registration is done, attendees will land on the event homepage.

-This page is the engagement portal for the attendee to access any area of the event.
+This page is the engagement portal for attendees to access any area of the event.
 Learn how this page can benefit you, as the organizer, and the attendees together.

-Learn how this page can benefit you, as the organizer, and the attendees together by Make the most of your event homepage!
+Learn how this page can benefit you, the organizer, and your participants.
+Learn more here: Make the most of your event homepage!

 5. Exploring the People page 👥

-👉 When the attendees land on this page, they will have access to the participant's list.
+👉 When attendees land on this page, they will have access to the participant's list.

 The attendees will first see their top matches based on the interests and intents chosen during the registration process.
-Also, they can see the recently joined attendees (Newest) and can bookmark people interested in follow-ups or suggest a meeting post-event.
+Also, they can see all attendees regardless of their interests and they can also bookmark people interested in follow-ups or suggest a meeting post-event.

 What's more, they can use the Filter to find people per interest and intend to explore the list of people they can meet with.
 Our matchmaking has four intent, so you can filter people by networking, trading, investing, and recruiting.

-❗If the attendee didn't enable networking, she could not see this page.
-To see this page, she needs to Opt-in in networking.
+❗If participants didn't enable networking (created a profile), they could not see this page.
+To see this page, they need to set up a profile to enable networking.

 🎯 Take away

-Ensure to encourage attendees to opt-in networking from the registration.
+Encourage attendees to opt-in networking at the time of registration.
 This will allow them to connect with others before the event begins.
-You can also inform your attendees and sponsors that they can filter people according to the matchmaking categories, interests, and intents.
+You can also inform your attendees that they can filter people according to the matchmaking categories, interests, and intents.

 6. Setting up 1:1 meetings 🤝

-👉 From the People's page, the attendees can suggest meetings to others whether they have common interests or not.
-From this page, they can connect with anyone who has open available meeting slots in their profile.
+From the People's page, attendees can suggest meetings to others whether they have common interests or not.
+On this page, they can connect with anyone who has open available meeting slots in their profile.